Travis200/Dependency_injections_examples_API/Dependency_Injection_Examples_API/README.md

 I created this project to demonstrate the three main methods of performing dependency injection "by hand".
 This is an application that mocks a real life Cafe and orders drinks for the user.
 This application demonstrates how the cafe application could be implemented with **constructor injection**, **method injection** and **property injection**.
 The original project was a console app.
 This project adapts the original into a Minimal API using ASP.NET Core.

+## How to Run
+1. Ensure .NET 7.0 is installed locally.
+2. Either use the Microsoft Visual Studio GUI to run this project or run the command ```dotnet run``` in the same directory as the csproj file.
+3. GET Requests can be made through a web browser or Postman etc on localhost.

 ## Dependency Injection Cafe Introduction
 Hello and welcome to the dependency injection cafe!
 We serve all sorts of coffees and milkshakes can make each one in three different ways (**constructor injection**,